Last content update: 7/16/2021

 I use a wheelchair/powerchair or have another physical disability.
-Will I be able to use the County’s walk-up/roll-up COVID-19 testing sites?
+Will I be able to use the County’s COVID-19 testing and vaccination sites?

 Yes.
-Walk-up/roll-up testing sites are accessible, and onsite staff are available to aid anyone who may need assistance.
+Testing and vaccination sites are accessible for people with disabilities and those with other access or functional needs, and onsite staff are available to aid anyone who may need assistance.

 I rely on public transportation or paratransit to get around.
-If I want to get tested for COVID-19, how can I arrange transportation to a testing site?
+If I want to get tested for or vaccinated against COVID-19, how can I arrange transportation to a testing site?

 Please see the County’s testing website and this flowchart for directions on how to secure transportation to a testing site.
-If you still have questions after reviewing the testing website and flowchart, please contact the County’s Access and Functional Needs Coordinator at [email protected].
+Similarly, please visit the County’s COVID-19 vaccine website for information about how to secure free door-to-door transportation to your vaccination appointment.
+If you still have further questions, please contact the County’s Access and Functional Needs Coordinator at [email protected].

 How is the County making sure that its communications about COVID-19 are accessible to people with language access or language processing needs?

 The County is taking many steps to ensure that its communications are accessible to every member of the community.
 The Public Health Department’s entire COVID-19 website is fully translated into five different languages (English, Spanish, Chinese, Vietnamese, and Tagalog), and postings include Alt Text functionality.
-The County is regularly conducting online presentations to share important information in a video-based format, and video presentations include real-time ASL interpretation.
+The public may also use 711 for Hearing and Speech Relay Service.
+The County has regularly conducted online presentations to share important information in a video-based format, and video press conferences include real-time ASL interpretation.
 The County has also designed signs, flyers, and posters that include informative graphics alongside text to ensure that they are as comprehensible as possible to all.